 “People in South America are not as outspoken as the Dutch.
 They are rather reticent about what is bothering them or what could be improved.
 That is why Schoenmakers is so enthusiastic about the asynchronous design of the CircleLytics Dialogue.
 I can reach any team member; they can answer questions anonymously, at their own pace, at their own location, and then rank and comment on the responses of their colleagues in a separate second round.
 The answers from those who are quick to participate in the first round will not carry more weight in the second round: all input must wait until round 2 starts, and all input is treated equally.
 Another essential CircleLytics feature is that employees can not only positively but also choose to negatively rate the responses and solutions of others: they can score them with -3, -2, or -1.
 So, there is room for nuance, but they can also safely choose to reject certain options because an option is risky, unsubstantiated or otherwise not the best option for Philips.
 Groups can reduce a specific risk by 20-30% by asking questions about it, which is a significant extra benefit of this technology.
 The response was much higher than I ever would have thought and they showed impressive activity.”

-Team interactions, diversity if thinking
+Team interactions, diversity of thinking

 “My team consisted of 70 employees from four districts.
 I wanted them to collaborate better, collect ideas from them, and inventory their priorities.
 I selected the topics for the first dialogue session from the global engagement survey results for South America.
 We repeated four critical questions (the traditional closed-end question with a score scale) but then extended the question to ask for an open answer, namely “can you give us your concrete explanation”.
 In round 2, the participants scored each other’s answers and explained their recommendations.
 This meant a profound dive into the matter after the closed-end questions in the original global engagement survey.
 For the second dialogue session, I selected a different set of critical questions from the survey.
 Some of these had scored really high, and some had scored low.
 I also wanted to learn why the high scores were achieved and how they could be maintained.

 I personally came up with the questions for the third dialogue session.
 For the design of these questions, I held a brainstorming session with my team, and I requested the support of CircleLytics.
-During the second round of this new dialogue, the employees were once again given their colleagues’ answers from the first round to assess and explain their assessment.
+During the second round of this new dialogue, the employees were once again given their colleagues’ answers from the first round, to assess (scores) and explain their assessment.
 I had immediate access to the (qualitative) results directly from the dashboard and took these with me to the management team consultation in the afternoon.”

 “During that third dialogue session, I asked them about their greatest concerns for the coming months regarding a certain topic.
 I wanted to know what their first order of business would be if they had my job; what they thought would make people listen to their needs better; and how we could strengthen the collaboration between teams within Philips.”